Club: 1. FC Köln | Opening: 2004 | Capacity: 50,000 (8,175 standing)

 Address: Aachener Straße 999, 50933 Köln

-The RheinEnergieStadion is located in the Stadtwald park in a predominantly residential area.
-There is little entertainment around, though the lively Cologne inner city is a short tram ride away.
+RheinEnergieStadion is located in the Stadtwald park in a predominantly residential area.
+There is little around in terms of eating and drinking, though the lively Cologne inner city is a short tram ride away.

-There are no hotels directly near the RheinEnergieStadion, but some options a little further away.
-There is the affordable Mercure Hotel near the A1, which is (just) at walking distance (also on tram line 1), and the more expensive Best Western Hotel Brennerscher, which lies a little further south, but is also still at walking distance from the stadium.
+There are no hotels directly near the RheinEnergieStadion, but still a few options not too far away.
+There is the affordable Dorint Hotel near the A1, which is about just at walking distance (but also on tram line 1), and the more expensive Best Western Hotel Brennerscher, which lies a little further south, but can still be walked from to the stadium.

-Tickets can be bought online, by phone +49 (0) 1805 32 56 56, at the Fanshop at the RheinEnergieStadion, or at one of the other selected pre-sale points (e.g. the Theaterkasse at Neumarkt metro station in the city centre).
+Tickets for Köln matches can be bought online, by phone +49 (0) 1805 32 56 56, at the Fanshop at the RheinEnergieStadion, or at one of the other selected sales points (e.g. the Theaterkasse at Neumarkt metro station in the city centre).

-Kölner Sportstätten offers guided stadium tours at the RheinEnergieStadion that last 75 to 90 minutes and include a visit to the FC-Museum.
+Kölner Sportstätten offer guided stadium tours at the RheinEnergieStadion that last 75 to 90 minutes and include a visit to the FC-Museum.